The Stochastic-Quantum Theorem: Stochastic Processes

-That is, a generalized stochastic system will generically be \emph{non-Markovian} and \emph{indivisible}, in a sense that parallels the notion of indivisibility for a generalized dynamical system, as introduced earlier in this paper. \item This notion of non-Markovianity represents a distinct way to generalize the Markovian case, as compared with most forms of non-Markovianity described in textbooks and in the research literature.
-According to those more traditional forms of non-Markovianity, one assumes that the set of times $\setoftimes$ has an ordering relation, and one further assumes the existence of higher-order conditional probabilities $p\left(i,t\given j_{1},t_{1};j_{2},t_{2};\dots\right)$ that are conditioned on arbitrarily many times $t_{1},t_{2},\dots$.
+That is, an indivisible stochastic process will generically be non-Markovian. \item These notions of indivisibility and non-Markovianity represent a distinct way to generalize the Markovian case, as compared with most forms of non-Markovianity described in textbooks and in the research literature.
+According to those more traditional forms of non-Markovianity, as emphasized by Gillespie (1998, 2000) , one assumes that the set of target times $\setoftimes$ has an ordering relation, and one further assumes the existence of higher-order conditional probabilities $p\left(i,t\given j_{1},t_{1};j_{2},t_{2};\dots\right)$ that are conditioned on arbitrarily many conditioning times $t_{1},t_{2},\dots$.
 From that more traditional standpoint, the system is Markovian if and only if the latest conditioning time $t_{1}$ always screens off all the earlier conditioning times $t_{2},\dots$, so that $p\left(i,t\given j_{1},t_{1};j_{2},t_{2};\dots\right)=p\left(i,t\given j_{1},t_{1}\right)$.
-The definition of a generalized stochastic system presented in this paper does not assume the existence of such higher-order conditional probabilities in the first place. \item The symbol $\rvalgebra$ will denote a commutative algebra of maps of the form
+The definition of an indivisible stochastic process presented in this paper does not assume fixed values of such higher-order conditional probabilities in the first place, and therefore, in a sense, represents a whole equivalence class of non-Markovian models, each of which is called a non-Markovian realizer.
+In particular, an indivisible stochastic process is defined by fixing less information than any of its non-Markovian realizers. \item The symbol $\rvalgebra$ denotes a commutative algebra of maps of the form

-under the usual rules of function arithmetic, and will be called the system's \emph{algebra of random variables}.
-The individual values of each \emph{random variable} $A\in\rvalgebra$ will be labeled as
+under the usual rules of function arithmetic, and will be called the system's algebra of random variables.
+The individual values of each random variable $A\in\rvalgebra$ will be labeled as